christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Islam is a surviving (albeit subverted) sect of an Alexandrian School Imperial Cult that had its roots in the Serapis, Flamen Dialis, and the Antinous cults.

-King Izates of Monobazus's (Isa in the Quran) son was named Zamaris (Zamaris the Babylonian jew) and Zamaris has the same meaning as Muhammad.
+King Izates, or Izas, is an ancient Greek translation of the Avestan word Yazatas (Persian: izad), meaning 'lord'.
+He is one of the Jesus avatars, Isa in the Quran, and Sultan Ezid in the Yazadi ('Iza'di) religion.

+Yazidism is the unchanged pre-Christian, pre-Flavian religion of the Bosporan royal house, preserving the original Serapis-Sabazios theology in its purest form.
+Yazidis worship Melek Taus, the Peacock Angel, who is their primary deity, identified with the creator God who delegated the world's affairs to seven archangels.
+Melek Taus: Melek = Semitic for "King" (cf. Moloch, Malik).
+Taus = This is the same as Tavus (Persian: peacock).
+But in Scythian-Anatolian context, it is Tau-us, the Tau-cross Serpent.
+The peacock is a solar-symbolic bird, but its feathers have the "eyes" of the serpent.
+Melek Taus is the Scythian Aži Dahāka, the Dragon King, merged with the serpent and the sun.
+This is the exact theology of Serapis: the solar-serpentine god of the underworld and resurrection.

+Islam is Yazidism repurposed as a militarized slave-morality for the Arab conquests, created by the same Adiabene-J2 scribal network that had previously created Christianity.
+It is the third and most successful iteration of the Flavian imperial cult, designed to complete the demographic erasure of the R1a Dragon Kings in the East and to permanently establish the J2/J1 priestly-financier class as the rulers of the known world under a new, simplified, universal monotheism.

-In the book 'Hagarism: The Making of the Islamic World' (1977) by Patricia Crone and Michael Cook they trace the origins of Islam to 'The Secrets of Shimon bar Yochai' [^38] which is a record of the "divine visions" of the 2nd-century rabbi, Simon ben Yohai aka Simon Peter (Shimon bar Yonah) who was a student of rabbi Akiva, to his students.
-They theorize that Islam was started as a psy-op to weaponize the Arabs to attack the Byzantine empire (eastern Rome) to free judea.
+I trace the origins of Islam to 'The Secrets of Shimon bar Yochai' [^38] which is a record of the "divine visions" of the 2nd-century rabbi, Simon ben Yohai aka Simon Peter (Shimon bar Yonah) who was a student of rabbi Akiva, to his students.
 Shimon bar Yohai wrote that his "secrets" were revealed to him when he was hiding in a cave on account of the persecutions of Caesar king of Edom (Rome).
 His secrets were his blueprint for the destruction of Rome (Esau/Edom) and all western "gyrwn" (Aramic form of goyim) through using "Ishmael" (Arabs) and "four-arms" (Indians).

 According to his prophecy, after Ishmael weakens Edom (Rome) and then "dies a noble death", the jews would import millions of four-arms ("Chaturbhuja" in Sanskri means "four-armed" and many Hindu deities are depicted with four-arms, including Vishnu) to dilute the Roman population and finish the job.

 In Jerusalem Talmud Kiddushin, Rabbi Shimon bar Yochai stated: "Kill the best of Gentiles, smash the head of the best of snakes".
 He was the biggest proponent of the belief that Rome was Edom.

+Muhammad, or "The "Praised One" is a direct Arabic translation of the Scythian title *Yasht" or Yazata (worthy of worship, praised).
+Izates (Izas) means "Lord" (from Yazata).
+Muhammad is the Arabic-language version of the same title.
+King Izates's son was named Zamaris (Zamaris the Babylonian jew) and Zamaris has the same meaning as Muhammad.

 Allah and Muhammad the red-headed warlord then became parodies of Attila the Hun [^39] and his uncle Ruglia waging war against Rome (Edom) because they wanted the Arabs to attack eastern Rome.

-So, Talmudic jews who were hiding out in the Himyarite Kingdom after Emperor Hadrian kicked them out of judea, and who were students of Rabbi Akiva, basically just cut-and-pasted from one of the Bosphoran/Adiabene/Roman imperial cults of the time and created two sects: Christianity as a slave morality/proto-Bolshavism for the Romans and Islam as a warrior morality to weaponize the Arabs to attack Rome.
-It is impossible to get people to abandon their religions for a new one, so they created sects of one of the popular religions at the time and infused the trojan horse ideology into it.
+So, Talmudic jews who were hiding out in the Himyarite Kingdom after Emperor Hadrian kicked them out of judea, and who were students of Rabbi Akiva, basically just cut-and-pasted from one of the Bosphoran/Adiabene  imperial cults of the time, which was basically Yazidism, and created Islam as a warrior morality to weaponize the Arabs to attack R1a Scythians.

-This conspiracy was so sophisticated that not only did they rewrite the imperial cult, but they rewrote history to align with their psy-op.
-Josephus's (Tiberius Julius Alexander aka Emperor Nerva) works were rewritten by Rabbi Akiva's students under the alias Hegesippus.
-The book 'The Antiquities of the Jews' then became a pseudo-epigraphical work (of propaganda) that was backdated to make christianity look legitimate in the same way that the 'Letter of Aristeas' was backdated to exaggerate the age of the Septuagint.
+The Arab conquests were not a spontaneous eruption from the desert.
+They were a meticulously planned J2 coup d'état against both the Byzantine and Sassanid empires from within, using a new religion as the unifying ideology for the multi-ethnic slave-soldier armies.
+The ultimate goal was the complete erasure of the Dragon King bloodline and its replacement with a manageable, slave-soldier population.
+The Arab conquests swept across the Middle East and North Africa, carrying out the systematic genocide and replacement of the remaining R1a-V88 Berber and R1a-Z93 Parthian/Sassanid elites.
+The religion of Islam provided the perfect ideological justification: submission to a single, abstract God whose earthly stewards were the ulama (the J2 priestly class).
+The Caliphate was the new Flavian dynasty, ruling a restored universal empire from Baghdad, with Islam as its Christianity and the Arabs as its Germanic legions.

 Endnotes (Chapter 9)